Usage, Storage, and Travel

 - Remove cap to break seal, replace cap, and shake vigorously.

-- For oral consumption: Tastes best chilled—do not heat.
+- For drinking: Tastes best chilled—do not heat.

 - For tube feeding: Administer at room temperature.
 Follow healthcare provider instructions for clean handling techniques, flow rate, volume administration, and water flushes.
 May be used via pump, gravity or bolus as directed by your healthcare provider.